-So, if you’re dealing with any of these or other issues that are keeping you from living the life you deserve, give us a call for a FREE phone consultation or visit us in person for an on-site assessment.
+That being said, if you’re dealing with any of these or other issues that are keeping you from living the life you deserve, give us a call for a phone consultation or visit us in person for an on-site assessment.
 Together, we will determine the actual causes of your pain or limitation to target specific body systems that are vital to your recovery.

 – Regain: Build up the strength and stability required for day-to-day activities

 – Restore: Optimal whole-body function for peak performance

 Whether it’s EDS or low back pain, we have a program for you.
 At the core of our physical therapy services is a thorough, whole-body assessment.

 - Vestibular Rehabilitation through Amedisys-Balance for Life Program